stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### SHMERR

 Now, that tattoo does actually have quite the fun little story attached to it.

+#### LYDIA

+Right.
+All right.

+#### SHMERR

+It turned out that, uh, though they were very skilled at impromptu prison tattoos, especially on the face as you might notice--

+#### LYDIA

+Yeeees.

+#### SHMERR

-It turned out that, uh, though they were very skilled at impromptu prison tattoos, especially on the face as you might notice, they were not too good at balancing their books and they were making quite the loss on ink, which they were having to make themselves out of, you know--
+--um, they were not too good at balancing their books, and they were making quite the loss on ink!
+Which they were having to make themselves out of, you know--

 #### LYDIA